poch-umd/389Rfall2019/week/2/writeup/README.md

 *Please use this space to detail your approach and solutions for part 2.
 Don't forget to upload your completed source code to this /writeup directory as well!*

-By telnetting to the target server, some basic experiments were performed to better understand what inputs are valid with the program running on port 1337.
+By telnetting to the target server, some basic experiments were performed to better understand what inputs are accepted by the program running on port 1337.

-An approach was then seen to loop through a password list, each time making a connection, passing the captcha by providing an answer, then trying a username and password and disconnecting.
-A small script in ruby (should run on any version 2, 2.5 was used) was written (please see bruteforce.rb).
+An approach was then seen to loop through a password list, each time making a connection, passing the captcha by providing an answer, then trying a username and password, outputting the result and disconnecting.
+A small script in ruby (should run on any version 2, 2.5 was used) was written (please see bruteforce.rb, it is run with ./bruteforce.rb, the h_5.txt input file can be generated with the zcat command below).

-The script is imperfect (it was found that a tab entered after the captcha answer follewed by the enter key allowed a username entry, without the tab it failed) but worked well enough.
-A rudimentary shell loop was used  upon success.
+The script is imperfect (it was found that a tab entered after the captcha answer followed by the enter key allowed a username entry, without the tab it failed) but worked well enough.
+A rudimentary shell loop was entered upon success.

 The pastebin paste offered the ff. info for passwords:
 * starts with a p, then 8 characters, and ends with a